 Over the years I have done quite a lot of set filming.
 In all honesty I find it quite stressful, as the priority has to be the well-being of the animals.
 In any case, if they're not relaxed they're not going to behave naturally.
 These little chaps were on loan from a research project.
 We were always hoping that they would breed while in our care, but they never did.

-The humble on-off switch is one of the human interfaces with the camera.
+The humble on-off switch The humble on-off switch is one of the human interfaces with the camera.
 For the wildlife cameraman it is a very important one.
 Most of us prefer to have a switch on the tripod handle.
 There is a simple reason for this.
-The right hand will be glued to the tripod handle.
-The left will be on the focus ring of the lens.
-Even scratching your ear, or other parts of your anatomy, can demand huge inner psychological trauma: dare I risk taking my hands off the rig?
-Well, you know what I mean.
-There is a very limited range of tripod handle switches for cameras, and all of them are expensive for what they are.
+The right hand will be glued to the tripod… Continue Reading

 Canon EF Micro Four Thirds Smart Adapter I took delivery of a Metabones Canon EF Micro Four Thirds Smart Adapter Mark IV the other day.
 It was supplied by Epic TV.
 It was bought as part of a wildlife cameraman rig.
 I didn’t want to buy a new camera.
 The aim is to get a few… Continue Reading

 I'm a freelance documentary and wildlifecameraman, wildlife photographer with a track record for filming blue-chip natural history and presenter and contributor led documentaries for the BBC, ITV and other major television channels.
 Most of the time I film TV programmes with natural history as the subject matter, but I happily film sport, music videos, drama and other types of television documentary.